-Land ownership is sometimes described as a bundle of sticks due to the number of interests that, bundled together, equate to fee simple ownership.
+Land ownership is sometimes described as a bundle of sticks, due to the number of interests that, bundled together, equate to fee-simple ownership.
 These interests can be separated and vested in different people or entities all at the same time.
-The right to use a portion of the property to transport power, called a utility easement, may be held by one entity.
-The power to constrain the use and development of the property, called a conservation easement, may be held by a conservation organization.
+The right to use a portion of the property to transport power (a utility easement) may be held by one entity.
+The power to constrain the use and development of the property (a conservation easement) may be held by a conservation organization.
 The right to take ownership of a property for failure to pay a debt obligation (a mortgage) may be held by a third entity.
-The right to exclusively possess a portion of the property (a lease) may be held by a fourth entity and so on.
-Because disputes can arise when these interests compete or collide with one another, courts have developed over a long period of time rules to sort out which interests will prevail.
+The right to exclusively possess a portion of the property (a lease) may be held by a fourth entity, and so on.
+Because disputes can arise when these interests compete or collide with one another, courts have developed rules to sort out which interests will prevail.
 The basic rule is first in time, first in right.

-If a conservation easement is recorded on a property that is subject to a previously existing mortgage, the rights of the holder of the mortgage come before the rights of the conservation easement holder.
-That is, unless the holder of the mortgage (the “Mortgage Holder”) agrees to change the first in time, first in right rule.
+If an easement is recorded on a property that is subject to a previously existing mortgage, the rights of the holder of the mortgage come before the rights of the easement holder.
+That is, unless the mortgage holder agrees to change the first in time, first in right rule.

 The consequences of not securing such agreement can be severe: